aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 # Converting a CloudFormation-managed Amazon DynamoDB table to a global table
 DynamoDB global tables is a feature that provides fully-managed, multi-active, multi-Region replication, making it easier to build highly available applications.
 A Regional DynamoDB table is converted to a global table by adding one or more replicas.

 If you use CloudFormation to manage your DynamoDB tables, you cannot simply edit an existing Regional table that uses the **AWS::DynamoDB::Table** resource to a **AWS::DynamoDB::GlobalTable** resource, as CloudFormation will process these as two different resources, resulting in deletion of the **AWS::DynamoDB::Table** resource and creation of a new (empty) **AWS::DynamoDB::GlobalTable** resource.
+See the [AWS:DynamoDB:GlobalTable documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-globaltable.html) for more information.

 This guide contains the steps necessary to safely convert your Regional DynamoDB table to a global table when using CloudFormation to manage your DynamoDB resources.

 :warning: **WARNING!
 We have made every effort to test this process exhaustively, but use this guide at your own risk.
 If each step is not followed exactly, you may delete your DynamoDB Table.** :warning:

-## Prerequisites
-If your Regional table is configured to use provisioned capacity mode, auto-scaling for write capacity must be enabled for your table and any GSIs before it can be converted to a global table.

-## Changes created by conversion to global table
-* If DynamoDB streams is not enabled for your table, it will automatically be enabled as part of the conversion to global table.
-* The resulting global table resource (`AWS::DynamoDB::GlobalTable`) will be version 2019.11.21.

 ## About this repository
 This repository details the steps required to change the CloudFormation resource type of a DynamoDB table (with provisioned capacity mode and auto-scaling enabled) from **`AWS::DynamoDB::Table`** to **`AWS::DynamoDB::GlobalTable`**.
 It does so by executing the process on a test table you create, so you can understand the steps required while minimizing risk.
 The instructions, scripts and templates provided here are intended as guides for you to create your own procedure for your tables.